sowcow/blog/content/posts/information-warfare.md

 And the meaning doing something that in historic terms produces less humane populations.

-The second meaning is what is meant most likely by smarter talking heads.
+The second meaning is what is meant most likely by more analytical talking heads.
 The first meaning is how subjects should like to see it because it flatters them and moves-away the responsibility.
+Also the first one should appeal to those who prefer to see human nature to be good and need to hear an explanation of what is observed.

 And what I mentioned is just an angle to the space of logics and decision-making.